GBSEcom/DotNet/docs/PaymentSchedulesApi.md

 Update a gateway payment schedule.

-This can be used to update a gateway payment schedule.
+Use this to update a gateway payment schedule.

 ### Example
 ```csharp